Yes, YOU can be good at sales. Here’s how

 Fear of selling and self-promotion can hold soloists back, and be the difference between sinking or swimming.
 Here’s how I learnt to sell myself without breaking into a cold sweat.

 Does the idea of trying to ‘close a sale’ fill you with dread?
 Would you rather stick toothpicks in your eyes than follow up with a potential client?
+Do you have a fear of selling?

 Six months ago, I felt the same way.
 Leaping into freelancing as a copywriter and communications consultant, I assumed the confidence I’d had in the corporate world would follow me into my new business.